dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ## `List`s

-A `List` literal is comma-separated elements surrounded by square brackets, like
+A `List` literal is represented by comma-separated elements surrounded by square brackets, like this:
-this:

 ```dhall
 [ 2, 3, 5 ]